 Target CMV Violations 2017 Violation Avg.
 Previous 4 years 2018 Goal (% change):

 392.2C Traffic Control 337 209 -1%

 392.2S Speeding 1147 602 -5%

 392.16 Seat Belt 603 361 -1%

 Source: FMCSA's Motor Carrier Management Information System (MCMIS) data snapshot as of 5/26/2017.

-The NDHP has 124 sworn members that can do traffic enforcement, including 91 troopers dedicated to traffic enforcement.
-The agency has 161 FTEs authorized with 124 eligible for traffic enforcement July 1, 2018.
+Federal Fiscal Year 2021 annual update: The NDHP currently has 154 sworn members that can do traffic enforcement, including 92 troopers dedicated to traffic enforcement.
+The agency has 159 FTEs authorized with 141 eligible for traffic enforcement July 1, 2020.

-Commanders and sergeants review NDDOT traffic data and NDHP traffic NDDOT crash data on a monthly and/or weekly basis to determine trends in traffic flow, traffic volumes, causation factors, time of day and week and locations on specific roadways.
-They review all crash reports submitted by the troopers under their command to assess causation factors, locations of occurrence, and time of day and week, and to monitor any developing trends.
+The assistant operaitons commander monitors NDDOT traffic data on a regular basis to determine trends in traffic flow, traffic volumes, causation factors, time of day and week and locations on specific roadways.
+The agency reviews all crash reports submitted by the troopers to assess causation factors, locations of occurrence, and time of day and week, and to monitor any developing trends.
 Troopers are deployed to work areas to have an impact in high traffic crash areas.